 27. Match your decor to the door

 Bring your theme together by choosing one main colour and weaving it throughout your front porch.
-These large black planters and lanterns look great beside the beautiful big statement front door.
+For instance, large black planters and lanterns look great beside a black statement front door.

 28. Give it a modern twist

-Match your front door to the rest of your house, like this modern ranch style home.
-The metal roof and boxy lights balance out the teak wooden framing.
+Match your front door to the rest of your house.
+For instance if you love the modern ranch look, add in boxy metal lights to balance out a heavy use of timber.

 29. Add flower containers

 Brighten up the entrance to your home with yellow flowers in big containers.
-These flowers not only look beautiful but are a warm welcome for guests!
+Flowers not only look beautiful but are a warm welcome for guests!

 30. Blend it in

 If you would rather have a more unassuming front porch, blend it in by keeping the colours, materials and textures the same as the rest of the house.